Why did the Queensland Government bring forward the Commission's recommendations to May?

 Who is conducting the inquiry?

-The Honourable Paul Anastassiou KC has been appointed as Commissioner to lead the inquiry.
-The Commissioner is supported by an experienced team of legal professionals, investigators, policy officers and administrative staff.
-The team includes people who have worked in different aspects of the Child Safety system, including as front-line workers, as well as people who have lived experience in the system.
+The Honourable Paul Anastassiou KC was appointed as Commissioner to lead the inquiry.
+The Commissioner was supported by an experienced team of legal professionals, investigators, policy officers and administrative staff.
+The team included people who have worked in different aspects of the Child Safety system, including as front-line workers, as well as people who have lived experience in the system.

 How can I be sure the Commissioner will hear my point of view?